Our suggested 1 week to 10 days backpacking itinerary of Cambodia

 Cambodia is an overall safe country.
 Still, apply some caution, the bulk of the “criminal activity” (theft and scams mostly) is of course where the bulk of the tourist is, bus stations and major touristic attractions.

-Respect the basic rules: money on you, passport on you, do not leave anything valuable or important in your luggage when loading it in the trunk of a bus or taxi, don’t pay stuff in advance, trust your instinct, don’t make rushed choices, use an anti-theft backpack, don’t be drunk or high if you have valuable stuff with you.
+Respect the basic rules: money on you, passport on you (travel jackets with hidden pockets are great), do not leave anything valuable or important in your luggage when loading it in the trunk of a bus or taxi, don’t pay stuff in advance, trust your instinct, don’t make rushed choices, use an anti-theft backpack, don’t be drunk or high if you have valuable stuff with you.

 How much does a backpacking trip to Cambodia costs?

-Cambodia is still a very cheap country, although activities and entry fees to the major tourist attractions are becoming pretty pricey.
+Cambodia is still a very cheap Asian country, although activities and entry fees to the major tourist attractions are becoming pretty pricey.
 You can expect to spend between 100$ and 600$ excluding flights for one-week in Cambodia, which makes 14$ to 85$ per day, so divided: